 Our idea of a perfect Kennebunkport day is a morning walk along Ocean Avenue past St Annes Church, Spouting Cave and the Blow Hole to Walkers Point, coffee at Dock Square Coffee House, and a trip to the Farmer’s Market in downtown Kennebunk.

 We love to get out on the water, boating, the best way to see the Maine coast.
 For a great hour and half lobster boat tour, Rugosa Tours leaves the Nonantum Resort and Captain Bob gives wonderful narrated tour as you pass the Bush Compound, the seals and birds on Bumpkin Island and out towards Goat Island Light.
 You even pull up lobster traps and learn all about lobstering.
-If you prefer fishing, Captain Bruce of Libreti Rose will take you out on a private charter to catch striper.
-We love to sail, and the Pineapple Ketch offers a beautiful sailboat for a two hour cruise, particularly at sunset.
+If you prefer to sail, the Pineapple Ketch offers a beautiful sailboat for a two hour cruise, particularly at sunset.

 Lunch at The Boathouse Bar KPT overlooking the River is a ten, especially when you can sit outside on the riverfront deck.
 See Kennebunkport’s best restaurants reviews.